eat-sleep-code/camera.timelapse/README.md

 ---

+> [!TIP]
+> If you are using a Raspberry Pi with 1GB &ndash; or less &ndash; of memory, you may wish to increase your SWAP file to match your memory size as outlined in this [third-party guide](https://pimylifeup.com/raspberry-pi-swap-file/).

+---

 > [!IMPORTANT]
 > *This application was developed using a Raspberry Pi V3 12MP (2023) camera and a Raspberry Pi Zero 2 W board.
-This application should also work without issue with Raspberry Pi 5 boards, Raspberry Pi 4B boards and Raspberry Pi HQ (2020) cameras.
+This application should also work without issue with Raspberry Pi 5, Raspberry Pi 4B, Raspberry Pi 3B and 3A, and Raspberry Pi Zero W boards.
+This application should also work with Raspberry Pi HQ (2020) cameras.
 Issues may arise if you are using either third party or older hardware.*